 A rhinoplasty, or cosmetic nasal surgery, offers many aesthetic and functional benefits to patients.
-Through a rhinoplasty, alterations can be made to the nasal bridge, tip, and/or nostrils while the size of the nose can also be enhanced or reduced.
+Through a rhinoplasty in Columbus, Ohio, alterations can be made to the nasal bridge, tip, and/or nostrils while the size of the nose can also be enhanced or reduced.
 Damage caused to the nose through injuries can also be treated and corrected with a rhinoplasty.

 The most attractive benefits of rhinoplasty surgery are aesthetic in nature.
 As a result of a successful nose surgery, patients can be given an aesthetically enhanced facial balance particularly in cases where the size or shape of the nose does not fit their other features or when they view their nose as a cosmetic detraction to their appearance.

 One of the most vital factors that determine an aesthetically pleasing face is balance.
 Through rhinoplasty surgery, experienced cosmetic surgeons can correct facial asymmetry resulting in a more attractive aesthetic look to the patient’s face.

 A rhinoplasty can further help a patient aesthetically by altering different parts of the nose.
 For example, a board certified and talented rhinoplasty surgeon can make very subtle or quite prominent changes to the bridge and tip of the nose and/or make the nostrils narrower or wider to make a patient’s face look more aesthetically pleasing.